 Get to know and experience the TU Darmstadt at the digital TUDay

 So, you’d like to have a more hands-on experience of TU Darmstadt?
-The ZSB has come up with the perfect solution: TUDay – which will be totally digital this year for the first time, on June 10, 2020.
+The ZSB has come up with the perfect solution: – which is totally digital at the moment.
 You’ll be able to participate in live streams and chats about the university itself and the various degree programmes.
 You can also see some cool research via video.
 Every degree programme will be presented with its own profile and you’ll get exclusive first-hand information through interviews, lectures, lab tours etc. It’s going to be a digital first-hand experience and you’ll feel like you’re sitting right at the table with student advisors, researchers and current students.
 In live chats you’ll be able to ask all the questions you have been dying to ask.
 The virtual campus tours will also show you the best places to spend time between lectures, where the best spots to study are and how to find your way to the largest lecture hall.
 Pretty cool, huh?!
+TUDay

 Finding your own path

 Is the sheer number of choices overwhelming you?
 If you’re having trouble deciding among several exciting options, the can help.
 They’ll show you methods for finding out your interests, and how to organize all the information so you can figure out your own personal decision-making criteria.
 This will help you be more confident in your decision.
 ZSB decision workshops

 Still not sure?
 Don't worry, maybe an appointment with the Central Student Advisory Service and Orientation will help.
 You might think that’s not possible in the current Corona crisis, but TU Darmstadt reacted quickly and has adapted ZSB’s services.
 All your questions can be answered by the team via e-mail, phone or a zoom meeting.
 Whichever way works best for you.
 Central Student Advisory Service and Orientation

 When you’re stuck – the Central Student Advisory Service and Orientation team is here to help